larrynorcrossva/pie-local-development/README.md

 From here, swap the commented image definitions in the fixtures and data seed compose file accordingly.
 This will enable the consumption of the locally built docker images.

-## Original README below.
+# Original README below #

-# Docker Compose project to stand up API Gateway, Consul and VAMF Micro Services
+## Docker Compose project to stand up API Gateway, Consul and VAMF Micro Services ##

 The latest version of micro services docker images passing local integration tests are stored in the VA Innovations Gitlab registry https://mobileapps.vaftl.us:9250 The compose file in this project pulls the latest images and connects them together in the same manner as ece-dev for local testing purposes.